 NOT ALL YOU PICKS ARE CREATED EQUAL

 Dan and Carrie Childs welcome you to experience the safest, superbly flavored, pest free blueberries.
-Too many farms have "extra protein in every bite" pest problems from improper farming practices.
-At Childs, we do not neglect our fields and are thus, pest-free.
+At Childs Blueberries, we do not neglect our fields and are thus, pest-free.
 It is a matter of honor to not sell inferior products to the public.

 Our berries are grown in soil never touched by the glaciers @ 2250 feet giving them what our customers call, "the best tasting blueberry flavor-ever!".
 Blueberries grow wild on mountain tops like ours and that is one factor in why these berries taste so good and grow so well plus at the higher elevation, we have few to no mosquitos.